ncabatoff/piinit/README.md

 assumption modify arm-run.sh and add a --tla-code-file argument to jsonnet as is done with the variables argument.

-## Creating the image and writing it to the SD cards

-Edit packer-arm.jsonnet if you want something other than Raspbian Stretch Lite.

 ## Build packages

 If you didn't run `vagrant up` to create a virtual cluster first, there is an